strategineer/personal-website/content/books/2024-06-23/index.md

 And what is Pandion’s Athens but a name?
 {{< /quote >}}

 Epilogue in Book 15 is a fantastic way for Ovid to conclude his collection of poems.
-His work has immortalized him and, despite it being long gone, the influence of the Roman empire on our modern world is undeniable.
+His work has immortalized him and, despite it being long gone, the influence of the Roman Empire on our modern world is undeniable.

 {{< quote >}}
 I've made a masterpiece Jove's wrath cannot